codecrafters-io/build-your-own-redis/stage_descriptions/auth-08-hz3.md

-In this stage, you'll add support for setting a user password using the `ACL SETUSER` command with the password rule.
+In this stage, you'll add support for setting a user's password using the `ACL SETUSER` command with the password rule.

 ### Modifying user passwords